Forgiveness: The Key to Happinness

 “Why should I forgive him?”
 You ask as tears trickle from your eyes.
 “Let him rot in jail.
-He deserves it,” you say with finality as your body tenses tight, your chest firmly held out as if you’re ready for a fight.
+He deserves it,” you say with finality.

 “Can you imagine how that beast treated me like a boxing bag?”
 Whenever I asked him why he was late, it led to arguments resulting to beatings.”
+You stand because of the anger you feel rising in you.
+No longer are tears trickling from yours.
+They have been replaced by anger that is evident on your face.
 You sit on the couch, once again returning to the near-tear session.

 On the table there is a photo of your husband.
-You pick it, stare at it for a few seconds anger registering on your face and with rage boiling inside of you which you find hard to control, you tear it into pieces.
+You pick it, stare at it for a few seconds then you tear it into pieces.